Eric Dane to guest star as ALS patient on Brilliant Minds amid health struggles

 Dane announced his diagnosis earlier this year

-Eric Dane is returning to television to play a character with amyotrophic lateral sclerosis, months after he revealed his own battle with the neurodegenerative disease.
+Eric Dane is returning to television to play a character with amyotrophic lateral sclerosis, months after he revealed his own struggle with the neurodegenerative disease.

 Dane, 52, announced his diagnosis in April, about a year after he said he first experienced symptoms.
 ALS, also known as Lou Gehrig’s disease, slowly paralyzes patients by destroying nerve cells responsible for muscle movement.
 There is no known cure.